verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Not hard to get.
 Just expensive to keep
 - [ ] Face card with no spending limit
 - [ ] You make small things feel magical
+- [ ] I feel seen when I'm with you
 I need to be enough—for myself.